ray-project/ray/doc/source/tune/api_docs/suggestion.rst

 Tune's Search Algorithms are wrappers around open-source optimization libraries for efficient hyperparameter selection.
 Each library has a specific way of defining the search space - please refer to their documentation for more details.
+Tune will automatically convert search spaces passed to ``tune.run`` to the library format in most cases.

 You can utilize these search algorithms as follows: